 Stay as active as you can.
-Follow your physiotherapist’s guidelines and keep doing the core activation and pelvic floor exercises described in this post EVERY DAY.
-You will get some relief as well as be training your vital core muscles in preparation for your post-baby flat tummy!
+Follow your physiotherapist’s guidelines and keep doing the core activation and pelvic floor exercises for symphysis pubis dysfunction here every day if you can.

-The MUTU System Program is safe and beneficial during a healthy, low risk pregnancy.
-The 12 Week Program is safe for pregnant women.
-It focuses on alignment, muscle stretching and release, core and pelvic floor muscle connection and engagement, and includes low impact, more intensive workouts for you to progress to when you’re ready.
+The MUTU System Program is safe and beneficial during pregnancy.
+It focuses on alignment, muscle stretching and release, core and pelvic floor muscle connection and engagement, and includes low impact, more intensive workouts for you to progress postpartum, when you’re ready.

-MUTU System programs are recommended and endorsed by specialist Physiotherapists and Industry experts.
+MUTU System programs are recommended and endorsed by specialist Physical Therapists and Industry experts.